Robin Kenyatta: Career

 In 1969, Kenyatta moved to Paris, France, where he continued to perform and record, releasing Beggars & Stealers and Girl from Martinique under his own name.
-In 1972, he moved back to New York, and recorded three albums that were more mainstream than his previous releases, Gypsy Man, Terra Nova, and Stompin' at the Savoy, for Atlantic Records.
-He also released a version of the theme from "Last Tango in Paris" during this time.
+In 1972, he moved back to New York, and recorded three albums that were more mainstream than his previous releases – Gypsy Man, Terra Nova, and Stompin' at the Savoy, for Atlantic Records.
+He also released a version of the theme from the 1972 film Last Tango in Paris during this time.
 In the mid-1970s, he moved to Lausanne, Switzerland, where he taught music at the Ecole de Jazz Musique Actuelle and founded the Hello Jazz Music School and shop.
-Throughout the 1970s, he recorded as a sideman for Alan Silva, Andrew Hill, Oscar Brown, Ted Curson, Sam Rivers, and Archie Shepp.
+Throughout the 1970s, he recorded as a sideman for Alan Silva, Andrew Hill, Magma, Oscar Brown, Ted Curson, Sam Rivers, and Archie Shepp.

 During the 1980s and 1990s, Kenyatta performed at major jazz festivals with Dizzy Gillespie, Paul Simon, George Benson, B.B.
 King, The Isley Brothers, and other major artists.
-He also continued to record under his own name, trying "to find a comfortable middle ground between fusion, instrumental pop, and his hard bop and free music roots."
+Kenyatta also continued to record under his own name, trying "to find a comfortable middle ground between fusion, instrumental pop, and his hard bop and free music roots."

-In 2001, Kenyatta moved back to New York and commuted to a teaching position at Bentley University in Waltham, Massachusetts.
+In 2001, he moved back to New York and commuted to a teaching position at Bentley University in Waltham, Massachusetts.
 In 2003, he released a funk and blues-influenced album titled Cool Blue.

 Death

-In 2004, he flew to Lausanne for a performance, but died in his sleep on October 26.
+In 2004, Kenyatta flew to Lausanne for a performance, but died in his sleep on October 26.